zalando/intellij-swagger/README.md

 ## Development

-Developing with Swagger Plugin is easy.
-Just follow two steps:
+Developing with Swagger Plugin is easy, just execute the following command:

-1. Change YAML plugin JAR paths to match your environment in *gradle.build*.

-2. Execute the following command:

 ```./gradlew runIdea```